Former U.S. Senator Ernest ‘Fritz’ Hollings Dead At Age 97

 “He was kind of ahead of his time.
 He was always focused on the essential needs of the country: competitiveness of the economy, the balance sheet of the country from a budget perspective.
 And as someone who was a World War II veteran who served his country as a 20-year-old in North Africa and Europe, above everything a patriot.”

-Born in Charleston, South Carolina, ‘Fritz’ Hollings served as a combat soldier in the U.S. Army from 1942 to the end of the war in 1945.
-After returning home, he enrolled himself for a law degree before being elected to the South Carolina legislature, which marked the beginning of his political career.
+Born in Charleston, South Carolina, “Fritz” Hollings served as a combat soldier in the U.S. Army from 1942 to the end of the war in 1945.
+After returning home, he studied law before being elected to the South Carolina legislature, which marked the beginning of his political career.

-He then served as the Governor of the state during the Civil Rights Movement, and while Hollings has first been reported to oppose desegregation, he ended his term by urging the state legislature to accept the integration of public schools, according to The Washington Post.
+He then served as the Governor of the state during the Civil Rights Movement, and while Hollings was first reported to oppose desegregation, he ended his term by urging the state legislature to accept the integration of public schools, according to The Washington Post.

 Former South Carolina Sen. Ernest F. Hollings, a moderate six-term Democrat who made an unsuccessful bid for the presidency in 1984, dies at age 97. https://t.co/8UuzEisR3G